DworkinLab/Bio720/Introduction_to_R.md

 ## Installing R
 Please install the current version of `R` (V.3.5.1 or newer).
 This is required to be able to complete the class activities.
 There are several versions of `R` you might consider.
 R works on all major operating systems (Windows, Apple OS X and Linux).
 - You can [download](http://cran.utstat.utoronto.ca/) and install the version of `R` appropriate to your computer.
 For Mac OS X or Windows you can download them at the page above.
 For Linux, use `yum`, `apt` or other package management utility you like.
 For the Mac OS X R GUI, it has a simple script editor that does syntax highlighting, and displays argument flags for functions.
 I think the Windows R script editor is much more bare bones.
-- You will likely also need to install the *current* version of [R-studio](https://www.rstudio.com/), version 1.1.456, which is a pretty nice IDE (integrated development environment) for `R`, including advanced syntax highlighting (including RMarkdown, which we will use), and integration with github for version control.
+- You will also need to install the *current* version of [R-studio](https://www.rstudio.com/), version 1.1.456, which is a pretty nice IDE (integrated development environment) for `R`, including advanced syntax highlighting (including RMarkdown, which we will use), and integration with github for version control.
 While I have a few pet peaves with it, some definitely prefer it, especially when getting started.
 Certainly makes your research easily reproducible very easily.
+- We will be using Git and Github for version control and ultimately assignments in the class.
+This means you will need to [install git](https://git-scm.com/).
+I would probably look at [this tutorial](http://happygitwithr.com/install-git.html).
+- You will also need to sign up for a free [Github account](https://github.com/).
+Don't worry about it for now, but you can contact them for an academic account to get private repositories if you want.

 ## R video tutorials and exercises.